 To set up a task to import data from Snowflake, complete the following steps:

-- To import catalogs, go to the Setup menu and click Catalogs.
+- To import catalogs, go to Catalog in the left navigation.
 Click +CATALOG.

 - Select Snowflake as the Source.